amgarton47/CS62data-structures/Git/project/README.md

 have to enter a password while working on a system with access to the corresponding private key.

-If you do not yet have an *ssh* key, you probably will not have time to create one during this lab ... but you should investigate them for future use.
+If you do not yet have a *ssh* keys, you probably will not have time to create one during this lab ... but you should investigate them for future use.

 ### Step 1 - Repo creation